Zhiyuan-Amos/design-report/report.md

     1. Password
     1. Role

+The log in system will be protected Google reCAPTCHA to prevent brute force attacks to access into the accounts of administrators.

 ---

 ## Subsystem 2 (Interface for Therapists & Patients)
-Interface will be written in HTML, PHP and SQL to allow database access.
-Google reCAPTCHA will be included to prevent bots from trying to mass access the system.
-Each unique user will have their own unique userID and password for login.
-Therapists and patients will have different login privileges as follow.

 Therapists:
 1. Able to list patients under their charge
 1. Select patients' records to view but not change